 Taking care of data security has always been a concern for IT professionals.
 Technology has always needed a security system to keep the transformation running.

-Several industries are deploying technology and transfer most of their data over different channels.
+Several industries deploy technology and transfer most of their data over different channels.
 This data is still at risk of getting distorted or invaded by potential threats.

 Cloud services and cloud computing processes are being used by organizations all over the globe.
 Cloud security brings the risk of data security with it.
 It is incredibly essential to keepsake this data shared via the cloud.